Archisman-Mridha/cyfrin-web3/README.md

     > The combination of onchain decentralized logic and offchain oracles gives rise to `hybrid smart contracts`.

 + *`EIP and ERC`* - EIP stands for **Ethereum Improvement Protocol** and represents a proposal which can enhance the behaviour of the Ethereum blockchain.
 Once an EIP gets enough attention, it is standardized by creating an ERC.
 ERC stands for *`Ethereum Request for Comments`*.
 One such ERC is **ERC-20**.
 ERC-20 speaks about how tokens should be created using smart contracts.
+You can read more about ERC20 here - https://ethereum.org/en/developers/docs/standards/tokens/erc-20/.

 ## Tutorials